ONBOARDING

 Hopeful

+Prior to research, we had a hypothesis around users being put off that they had to apply for an assumed "pre-approved" credit card.
 The "what to expect" screen, met users expectations and relieved their initial apprehension.
 The next steps and the idea of the bank simply confirming their information was expected.

 Full path - card offer